Video walkthrough: automated pull-request review for infrastructure-as-code changes in GitHub.

 Use deterministic drilldowns

-- Open in CloudEval links for the project preview, architecture report, cost report, validation details, PDF download, workflow run, and review artifacts
+- Open in CloudEval links for the project preview, architecture report, cost report, validation details, hosted PDF download, workflow run, and review artifacts

 - Well-Architected overall and pillar scores